A Sessionography and History of Studio and Select Live Recordings

 from the Famous Chart-Toppers to the Infamous Rarities

-The book was first released in 1990 and updated in 2002.
+The book was first released in 1990 and updated in 2002 and 2012.
 The 50th Anniversary Edition was published in August 2012 by Cherry Red.

-Chris Kimsey, the renowned studio engineer and commercially the Rolling Stones most successful producer has contributed fully and written the foreword for the new book.
+Chris Kimsey, the renowned studio engineer and commercially the Rolling Stones most successful producer contributed fully and wrote the foreword for the 2012 book.
+"You have to get to the source to put the story straight and Martin has done this better than anyone.
+His facts are highly accurate, I even find myself reading the book to remind me of dates and events!"

 The book was extensively re-worked for 2012 release which tied in with the 50th anniversary of the greatest rock ‘n’ roll band in the world and the commencement of their sixth decade at the forefront of contemporary music.
-Martin Elliott is a renowned authority and historian on the group, the book lists every session and recording (studio and significant live) – both the official releases and the infamous bootlegs.
+The book lists every session and recording (studio and significant live) – both the official releases and the infamous bootlegs.